ThinkCentre Chromebox

 When did the Lenovo ThinkCentre Chromebox reach end of life?

-The Lenovo ThinkCentre Chromebox reached its Auto Update Expiration (AUE) date in June 2020.
+The Lenovo ThinkCentre Chromebox reached its Auto Update Expiration (AUE) date in June 2021, per Google’s official AUE schedule.
 After this date, Google stopped providing security and feature updates for the device.
-Using an unsupported Chrome OS device carries security risks.
+Using an unsupported Chrome OS device carries security risks for any account-logged-in or payment activity.

 What processor did the ThinkCentre Chromebox use?